alexdevmotion/wizz-puppeteer-scraper/README.md

 # Wizz air scraper

-A simple scraper that extracts the prices on all displayed dates from the Wizz air **Select flights** page.
+A simple scraper using puppeteer to extract the prices on all displayed dates from the Wizz air **Select flights** page.

 ## Setup